 The dreaded moment had finally arrived: The Goodbye.

 What now? she couldn't help but think frantically to herself as anxiety began to seize her.
-What was he thinking at that exact moment?
 What was the protocol?
 Were they supposed to hug?
 Shake hands?
 Was this it?
 Would she ever see him again?
 Did she even want to see him again...?
 A million questions whizzing through her mind, she took a deep breath and looked up into his handsome face, searching for cues.

 Feeling her knees suddenly get weak, she quickly averted her gaze, clearing her throat loudly as she tried to shake off the nostalgia.
 "Well, I really should be going," she said briskly, giving him an uneasy smile.